housenli/MDE/README.md

 - **CurveLab** from http://www.curvelet.org
 - **Wavelab850** from https://statweb.stanford.edu/~wavelab/

+Assume we are in the root folder of MDE.

 If a computer is MAC or Windows PC, then the complied mex files may probably work without re-compiling.
-Otherwise, one has to run first (assuming we are in the root folder of MDE)
+Otherwise, one has to run first

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  cd('./cubes')
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  mex -Dchar16_t=UINT16_T mrcoefCube_mex.c